hacksu/heroku-lesson/README.md

 ## Verify our account

-In order to do this, we must verify our heroku account.
+In order to add a custom domain, we must verify our heroku account.
 You need to add a credit card to your account on your [billing page](https://dashboard.heroku.com/account/billing).
 I've already done this step.

 Adding your domain to heroku is free, they just want to verify you are a real person.